What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 XI pair - accessory nerve

-(n. accessories) is mainly motor, separated in the process of development from the vagus nerve.
-It begins in two parts - vagus and spinal - from the corresponding motor nuclei in the medulla oblongata and spinal cord.
-Afferent fibers enter the trunk through the spinal part from the cells of sensory nodes (Fig. 3).
+(p. accessories) is mainly motor, separated during development from the vagus nerve.
+It begins in two parts - the vagus and the spinal cord - from the corresponding motor nuclei in the medulla oblongata and spinal cord.
+Afferent fibers enter the trunk through the spinal part from the cells of the sensory nodes (Fig. 3).

 Rice.
 3.

-1 - double core; 2 - vagus nerve; 3 - cranial root of the accessory nerve; 4 - spinal root of the accessory nerve; 5 - a large hole; 6 - jugular opening; 7 - the upper node of the vagus nerve; 8 - accessory nerve; 9 - the lower node of the vagus nerve; 10 - the first spinal nerve; 11 - sternocleidomastoid muscle; 12 - the second spinal nerve; 13 - branches of the accessory nerve to the trapezius and sternocleidomastoid muscles; 14 - trapezius muscle
+1 - double core; 2 - vagus nerve; 3 - cranial root of the accessory nerve; 4 - spinal root of the accessory nerve; 5 - large hole; 6 - jugular foramen; 7 - superior node of the vagus nerve; 8 - accessory nerve; 9 - lower node of the vagus nerve; 10 - first spinal nerve; 11 - sternocleidomastoid muscle; 12 - second spinal nerve; 13 - branches of the accessory nerve to the trapezius and sternocleidomastoid muscles; 14 - trapezius muscle

-The spinal part of the nerve rises to the large foramen, enters through it into the cranial cavity, where it connects with the vagus part and forms a common nerve trunk.
+The spinal part of the nerve rises to the large foramen, enters through it into the cranial cavity, where it connects with the vagus part and forms the common trunk of the nerve.

-In the cranial cavity, the accessory nerve divides into two branches: internal and outer.
+In the cranial cavity, the accessory nerve divides into two branches: internal And external.

 1. Internal branch (r. internus) approaches the vagus nerve.
-Through this branch, motor nerve fibers are included in the composition of the vagus nerve, which leave it through the laryngeal nerves.
+Through this branch, motor nerve fibers are included in the vagus nerve, which leave it through the laryngeal nerves.
 It can be assumed that sensory fibers also pass into the vagus and further into the laryngeal nerve.

-2. outer branch (r. externus) exits the cranial cavity through the jugular foramen to the neck and goes first behind the posterior belly of the digastric muscle, and then from the inside of the sternocleidomastoid muscle.
-Perforating the last, the external branch goes down and ends in the trapezius muscle.
+2. Outer branch (r. externus) exits the cranial cavity through the jugular foramen to the neck and goes first behind the posterior belly of the digastric muscle, and then from inside the sternocleidomastoid muscle.
+Perforating the latter, the external branch goes down and ends in the trapezius muscle.
 Connections are formed between the accessory and cervical nerves.
 Innervates the sternocleidomastoid and trapezius muscles.

 XII pair - hypoglossal nerve

-(n. hypoglossus) is predominantly motor, is formed as a result of the fusion of several primary spinal segmental nerves that innervate the hyoid muscles.
+(n. hypoglossus) predominantly motor, is formed as a result of the fusion of several primary spinal segmental nerves innervating the hypoglossal muscles.

-Nerve fibers that make up the hypoglossal nerve depart from its cells motor nucleus located in the medulla oblongata.
-The nerve leaves it between the pyramid and the olive with several roots.
-The formed nerve trunk passes through the hypoglossal nerve canal to the neck, where it is located first between the external (outside) and internal carotid arteries, and then descends under the posterior belly of the digastric muscle in the form of an arc open upward along the lateral surface of the hyoid-lingual muscle, making up the upper side of the Pirogov triangle (lingual triangle) (Fig. 4); branches into terminal lingual branches(rr. linguales) that innervates the muscles of the tongue.
+The nerve fibers that make up the hypoglossal nerve extend from its cells motor nucleus located in the medulla oblongata.
+The nerve emerges from it between the pyramid and the olive with several roots.
+The formed nerve trunk passes through the canal of the hypoglossal nerve to the neck, where it is located first between the external (outside) and internal carotid arteries, and then descends under the posterior belly of the digastric muscle in the form of an open upward arc along the lateral surface of the hyoglossus muscle, constituting the upper side of Pirogov's triangle (lingual triangle) (Fig. 4); branches into terminal lingual branches(rr. linguales), innervating the muscles of the tongue.

 Rice.
 4.

-1 - hypoglossal nerve in the canal of the same name; 2 - the nucleus of the hypoglossal nerve; 3 - the lower node of the vagus nerve; 4 - front branches of the 1st-3rd cervical spinal nerves (form a cervical loop); 5 - the upper cervical node of the sympathetic trunk; 6 - the upper spine of the neck loop; 7 - internal carotid artery; 8 - the lower spine of the neck loop; 9 - neck loop; 10 - internal jugular vein; 11 - common carotid artery; 12 - lower belly of the scapular-hyoid muscle; 13 - sternothyroid muscle; 14 - chest-but-hyoid muscle; 15 - the upper abdomen of the scapular-hyoid muscle; 16 - shield-hyoid muscle; 17 - hyoid-lingual muscle; 18 - chin-hyoid muscle; 19 - chin-lingual muscle; 20 - own muscles of the tongue; 21 - styloid muscle
+1 - hypoglossal nerve in the canal of the same name; 2 - nucleus of the hypoglossal nerve; 3 - lower node of the vagus nerve; 4 - anterior branches of the 1st-3rd cervical spinal nerves (form the cervical loop); 5 - superior cervical ganglion of the sympathetic trunk; 6 - upper root of the neck loop; 7 - internal carotid artery; 8 - lower root of the neck loop; 9 - neck loop; 10 - internal jugular vein; 11—common carotid artery; 12—lower belly of the omohyoid muscle; 13 - sternothyroid muscle; 14 - sternohyoid muscle; 15 - upper belly of the omohyoid muscle; 16 - thyrohyoid muscle; 17 - hypoglossus muscle; 18 - geniohyoid muscle; 19—genioglossus muscle; 20—own muscles of the tongue; 21 - styloglossus muscle

-From the middle of the arc of the nerve down along the common carotid artery goes superior root of the cervical loop (radix superior ansae cervicalis), which connects with her lower spine (radix inferior) from the cervical plexus, resulting in the formation cervical loop (ansa cervicalis).
-Several branches depart from the cervical loop to the neck muscles located below the hyoid bone.
+From the middle of the nerve arch goes down along the common carotid artery superior root of the cervical loop (radix superior ansae cervicalis), which connects with her lower root (radix inferior) from the cervical plexus, resulting in the formation neck loop (ansa cervicalis).
+Several branches extend from the cervical loop to the neck muscles located below the hyoid bone.

-The position of the hypoglossal nerve in the neck can be different.
-In people with a long neck, the arc formed by the nerve lies relatively low, and in people with a short neck, it is high.
-This is important to consider when operating on a nerve.
+The position of the hypoglossal nerve in the neck can vary.
+In people with long necks, the arc formed by the nerve lies relatively low, while in people with short necks it lies high.
+This is important to consider when performing nerve operations.

-Other types of fibers also pass through the hypoglossal nerve.
-Sensitive nerve fibers come from the cells of the inferior ganglion of the vagus nerve and possibly from the cells of the spinal ganglia along the connecting branches between the hypoglossal, vagus, and cervical nerves.
-Sympathetic fibers enter the hypoglossal nerve along its connecting branch with the superior node of the sympathetic trunk.
+The hypoglossal nerve also contains other types of fibers.
+Sensory nerve fibers come from the cells of the inferior ganglion of the vagus nerve and, possibly, from the cells of the spinal ganglia along the connecting branches between the hypoglossal, vagus and cervical nerves.
+Sympathetic fibers enter the hypoglossal nerve along its connecting branch with the superior ganglion of the sympathetic trunk.

-Areas of innervation, fiber composition and names of the cranial nerve nuclei are presented in Table. one.
+The areas of innervation, fiber composition and names of the cranial nerve nuclei are presented in Table.
+1.

 Table 1.
 Areas of innervation, fiber composition and names of cranial nerve nuclei